What is a Fair Pay Agreement?

-All the employers will come together to form one bargaining side.
-All the employees, through their unions, will come together to form the other.
-The law will require both sides to also show how they are specifically considering the interests of Māori.
-Then the two sides will negotiate about what they think should be in the Fair Pay Agreement.
-There will be some topics that are mandatory to agree and some that are only mandatory to discuss.
-But it is possible to agree anything in a Fair Pay Agreement.
+All employers will come together to form a bargaining side.
+All employees, through their unions, will come together to form the other.
+The law requires both sides to show how they are considering the interests of Māori.
+The two sides will negotiate what should be in the FPA.
+Some topics will be mandatory to agree and some that are only mandatory to discuss.
+The topics in each category are still being discussed.

 If a Fair Pay Agreement doesn’t pass a second time, then it goes to determination.
-(At the initiation stage we noted that once a Fair Pay Agreement process starts, it must end in a Fair Pay Agreement).
-In determination it will be the job of the Employment Relations Authority to decide what should be in the Fair Pay Agreement.
+In determination, it is the responsibility the Employment Relations Authority to decide what should be in the FPA.